lrx0014/ResumeGPT/docs/architecture-design.md

 - Task Monitor
 - Settings

 The frontend uses Vue Router for navigation, Pinia and Vue state for client state, and polling for background workflow progress.
-List endpoints return compact summaries and load large profile, opportunity, and generation content only from detail endpoints.
+Collection endpoints return compact read models rather than complete domain records.
+Large profile, opportunity, and generation fields are fetched from detail endpoints only when the user opens an item.
 List pages currently perform their search, filtering, and pagination in the browser, except the Task Monitor, which uses server-side filtering and pagination.

 ### 2.2 Go API